horleas/pacman/README.md

 + When weak ghost are near to come back to life, they switch between white and blue color and emit a warning sound
 + when dead ghost are near to come back to life, they emit a warning sound
 + Add Death Animation (correspond to the sound length)
++ When dash through one side of the map to another, the player is replaced a the correct position ( if dash is 2 block away and the player is next to the wall, then he will appears at the 2nd block a the other side of the map )

 TODO :